How to Become a Notary in Alabama

 - Not be currently under an order adjudicating you incapacitated.

-This Alabama notary guide will help you understand the following:
+This Alabama notary guide will help you understand:

 - Who can become a notary in Alabama